How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Complete Guide

 Minimize Interference:

-• Avoid USB 3.0 devices near your Bluetooth adapter
+• Avoid USB 3.0 devices near your Bluetooth adapter.
+USB 3.0 ports are known to generate 2.4GHz interference that disrupts Bluetooth audio.

 Battery Management: